stelong/Speedcat/README.md

 # Speedcat
-A re-implementation in Julia language of S. Gattoni et al. (2016) model of rat left ventricular myocytes electrophysiology.
+A re-implementation in Julia language of S. Gattoni et al. (2016) model of rat ventricular myocytes electrophysiology.